marcintreder/kaggle-histopathologic-cancer-detection/README.md

 ## 📂 Project Structure

--   `Cancer_Detection_Project.ipynb`: The main Jupyter Notebook containing all the code, analysis, and visualizations.
+-   `histopathologic_cancer_detection.ipynb`: The main Jupyter Notebook containing all the code, analysis, and visualizations.
+-   `histopathologic_cancer_detection.pdf`: PDF with the output of the Jupyter Notebook (for easier review of the analysis)
 -   `submission.csv`: The final prediction file for the Kaggle competition leaderboard.
 -   `histopathologic-cancer-detection/`: The directory containing the training and test image data (not included in this repo due to size).